OSS-Hackathon/IranOpenSourceHackathon/CODE_OF_CONDUCT.md

 ### For Participants

-- First and fore-most, focus on improving the projecs you contribute to.
+- First and foremost, focus on improving the projecs you contribute to.
 - Read provided documents for each repository you want to contribute to.
 Specifically, follow their code of conduct.
 - Check the issues and pull requests before submitting.
 - When in-doubt, create issues before hand to discuss your solution with maintainers.